OperaGraecaAdnotata/OGA/query/cts_work_date.md

 (i.e., CE).
 The first number after "m" or "p" refers to the century and the last one to the half.

-As is known, the composition date of an Ancient work is often uncertain.
+As is known, the composition date of an ancient work is often uncertain.
 For this reason, the original
 [ISO 8601 format dates](https://github.com/OperaGraecaAdnotata/OGA/blob/main/work_chronology/texts/chronology_greek_works.xml)
 specify a range (alleged initial date and alleged end date).
 For example,